Elon Musk's Tesla Roadster: Orbit tracking

+Predictions

+The roadster made its first close approach to Mars on October 7, 2020.
+The next close approach to Earth will be in the year 2047 at a distance of 5 million kilometers, about 13 times the distance between Earth and the Moon.
 Simulations over a 3-million-year timespan found a probability of the Roadster colliding with Earth at approximately 6%, or with Venus at approximately 2.5%.
 These probabilities of collision are similar to those of other near-Earth objects.
 The half-life for the tested orbits was calculated as approximately 20 million years, but with trajectories varying significantly following a close approach to the Earth–Moon system in 2091.

 Musk had originally speculated that the car could drift in space for a billion years.
-According to chemist William Carroll, solar radiation, cosmic radiation, and micrometeoroid impacts will structurally damage the car over time.
+According to chemist William Carroll, solar radiation, cosmic radiation, and micrometeoroid impacts will structurally degrade the car over time.
 Radiation will eventually break down any material with carbon–carbon bonds, including carbon fiber parts.
 Tires, paint, plastic and leather might have lasted only about a year, while carbon fiber parts will last considerably longer.
 Eventually, only the aluminum frame, inert metals, and glass not shattered by meteoroids will remain.